 Submission deadline: Anticipated decision date:

-ROUND 1 September 16, 2022 November 18, 2022
+ROUND 1 September 1, 2024 October 15, 2024

-ROUND 2 November 4, 2022 January 20, 2023
+ROUND 2 October 12, 2024 December 3, 2024

-ROUND 3 January 6, 2023 February 6, 2023
+ROUND 3 December 9, 2024 February 2, 2025

-ROUND 4 February 1, 2023 March 1, 2023
+ROUND 4 February 2, 2025 March 20, 2025

+International students should submit their applications in the first two rounds in order to have enough time to obtain a study permit.
 Applications within each round will be reviewed in the order in which they were received, taking into consideration applicants' qualifications and objectives, as well as the goals of the program.
 In the event that the cohort fills before all rounds are complete, qualified applicants from the later rounds will be placed on a waitlist.